 My Seasonal Intention Setting Process

 Before I share my process for aligning my intentions and plans with the seasons, I just want to say there’s no ‘one right way’ to go about doing this.
 It’s a creative process, and by working within the framework of the seasons and their energies, you can customize it to be all your own.

 So with that said, here’s the process I’ve created for setting my intention and goals with the seasons.

-First, for the purpose of setting “new year goals,” my New Year will begin on the Winter Solstice, which is the first day of Winter (December 21 in the Northern Hemisphere).
+First, for the purpose of setting “new year goals,” my New Year will begin on the Spring Equinox, which is the first day of Spring (falls in March in the Northern Hemisphere).

-Unlike my New Year’s Days of years past, I’m not aiming to have my goals mapped out and ready to implement by the first day of the year (in this case, Winter Solstice).
+Unlike my New Year’s Days of years past, I’m not aiming to have my goals mapped out and ready to implement by the first day of the year (in my case, the Spring Equinox).
 Instead, this first day of my new year will mark the beginning of my intention and goal setting process.

 As much as I love goal setting and planning, there’s always so much going on at the end of the year and holidays that I inevitably feel rushed and behind on creating my goals.
 So I’m really looking forward to taking a more relaxed and mindful approach to setting my intentions and goals.

 To do that, I’m using the entire Winter season (about 13 weeks) to focus on my intentions and goals.
 I like to work with lunar cycles and energy (more on that in an upcoming post!), so I’ll be using the three lunar cycles of Winter to break up my season into three distinct periods, each with its own theme and focus.